orsonteodoro/gcf2/profiles/gaming/README.md

       and UBSAN_LOCAL_BOUNDS for local scope.
 Both only provide partial AIOOB coverage in the kernel.
 For full AIOOB coverage you need to use it with KASAN.
 For unknown size pointer indexing, it is considered part of AIOOB.
-KASAN and Scudo can catch it but KFENCE cannot catch it.
+KASAN and ASan can catch it but KFENCE cannot catch it.

 Typically hardened kernels do not enable UBSan, but it is recommended to block